Aadhavan

-Aadhavan is a 2009 Indian Tamil-language masala film directed by K. S. Ravikumar, from a story written by Ramesh Khanna, and produced by Udhayanidhi Stalin under Red Giant Movies.
-The film stars Suriya, alongside Nayanthara, Vadivelu, Murali, B. Saroja Devi, Rahul Dev, Sayaji Shinde and Anand Babu.
+Aadhavan is a 2009 Indian Tamil-language action comedy film directed by K. S. Ravikumar, from a story written by Ramesh Khanna, and produced by Udhayanidhi Stalin under Red Giant Movies.
+The film stars Suriya, alongside Nayanthara, Vadivelu, Anand Babu, Murali, Rahul Dev, Sayaji Shinde and B. Saroja Devi.
 The music was composed by Harris Jayaraj, while cinematography and editing were handled by Ganesh Rajavelu and Don Max.

-Aadhavan was released on 17 October 2009 and became a commercially successful at the box office.
+Aadhavan was released on 17 October 2009 and became commercially successful.
 The core plot was loosely based on the 1990 Malayalam film His Highness Abdullah and it was remade in Bengali as Shikari.

 Plot

 In the US, an unknown client speaks to a mafia group to eradicate a fake godman.
 The mafia group arranges the hit through a Kolkata-based middleman as the fake godman will be arriving there.
 The middleman gives the contract to Ibrahim Rowther.
 The godman gets killed by Ibrahim's adopted son Aadhavan, a skilled mercenary.
 Aadhavan gets several contracts in various parts of the world as a result of eradicating the godman.

 In Mumbai, Aadhavan meets Dr. Abdul Kulkarni, who hires him to kill Subramaniam, a prominent judge as he is handling the inquiry and verdict on Abdul's child kidnapping and organ trafficking cases in Kolkata.
 Aadhavan unsuccessfully attempts to snipe Subramaniam and Kulkarni insults him.
 A furious Aadhavan vows to kill Subramaniam within 10 days, where he threatens Subramaniam's servant Kuppan alias Bannerjee to help him get into the house as Murugan, Bannerjee's brother-in-law, by abducting the actual Murugan and have him held in his ship.

 Aadhavan slowly begins to win over the members of Subramaniam's household – his mother, her granddaughter Thara, and his other relatives.
 Thara is attracted to Aadhavan's intelligence and simple-innocent nature.
 Meanwhile, Subramaniam and his family is on a trip to Darjeeling and Thara asks Aadhavan to hide a guitar belonging to Ilaiyaman, her madcap musician cousin (whose name is a portmanteau of Ilaiyaraaja and A. R. Rahman).
 Aadhavan uses this opportunity, plants a mobile bomb in the guitar and places it in one of the cars, which explodes at the wrong time.

 Meanwhile, a security officer, who is the chief of the security team protecting Subramaniam at Subramaniam's house, keeps informing Kulkarni of Aadhavan's entry and happenings.
 Thara is now suspicious about Aadhavan and after questioning him in secret, Aadhavan informs her that he is really Subramaniam's long-lost son Madhavan.
 Thara soon informs all the members of the household about Madhavan's return and they are overjoyed, with Thara and Aadhavan falling in love with each other.
 However, they hide it from Subramaniam and Ilaiyaman because of Subramaniam's hatred towards Madhavan.
 Aadhavan tells Bannerjee that he lied to Thara about being Madhavan to distract her suspicions.
 On Thara's birthday, a flashback reveals that Aadhavan is indeed Subramaniam's long-lost son Madhavan.